Madonna in media: Traditional media and Internet age

 The New York Times stated in 2023: She has been "ubiquitous but also astonishing, when you consider the usual fleeting arc of pop stardom".
 Contemporary considerations include Music Weeks commentary in 1992, saying "anything she does is news".
 Mark Bego similarly described how her every move was "considered front page news".
 He also described how "not since the days of Marilyn Monroe had a blonde American performer caused such a stir".
 As a constant headline creator, many of her moves were also labeled as "news-making events" back then.
 The authors of Madonnarama (1993), wrote that she has come to occupy that "large public media attention" that she functions rather like what environmentalists call a "megafauna".
 In sum, she garnered "maximum exposure" through magazines, newspapers, and "any other medium possible".
 After reviewing the end of the 20th century with Madonna, academic William G. Doty described in Mythography (2000), that "nor can any late-twentieth-century theory satisfactorily explain the momentary appeal" of Madonna.

-Before the massive use of the Internet, Matthew Jacobs from HuffPost considered that only Michael Jackson rivaled her media coverage, labeling hers a "feat" without of today "ever-rapid news cycle".
+Before the Internet, Matthew Jacobs from HuffPost considered that only Michael Jackson rivaled her media coverage, labeling hers a "feat" without of today "ever-rapid news cycle".
 In Cashmore's words, "she got more saturation, media coverage than anyone, present and past".
 In Profiles of Female Genius (1994), the author said: "The press has in turn made Madonna the most visible, photographed, and debated female in modern times".
 Similar to Jacobs, Laura Craik from The Daily Telegraph said "before information was a quick Google away, Madonna was a rare and precious conduit, a woman who seemed plugged into the white-hot centre of the universe, yet all the while appearing to be her own current".

 On Internet exposure, Frances Wasserlein on Karlene Faith's Madonna, Bawdy & Soul (1997), described her presence on the Net as billions of bytes devoted to her, on web sites "all over the world".
 Alina Simone described in Madonnaland (2016) her presence on the Internet as "crushing", further saying "trying to ingest it all, let alone wreath it in words, feels like trying to give the population of Indonesia a hug—a task further complicated by the fact that both are simultaneously growing".